文章作者:Tyan

 $$J(w, b) = \frac {1} {m} \sum _{i=1} ^m L(\hat y^{(i)}, y^{(i)}) + \frac {\lambda} {2m} ||w||_1$$

-This is called L1 regularization. w will end up being sparse. $\lambda$ is called regularization parameter.
+will end up being sparse. $\lambda$ is called regularization parameter.

 In neural network, the formula is $$J(w^{[1]},b^{[1]},…,w^{[L]},b^{[L]}) = \frac {1} {m} \sum _{i=1} ^m L(\hat y^{(i)}, y^{(i)}) + \frac {\lambda} {2m} \sum _{l=1}^L ||w^{[l]}||^2$$$$||w^{[l]}||^2 = \sum_{i=1}^{n^{[l-1]}}\sum _{j=1}^{n^{[l]}} (w_{ij}^{[l]})^2, w:(n^{[l-1]}, n^{[l]})$$

-This matrix norm, it turns out is called the Frobenius Norm of the matrix, denoted with a F in the subscript.
+This matrix norm, it turns out is called the Frobenius Norm

-L2 norm regularization is also called weight decay.
+L2 norm regularization is also called weight decay

 2.2 Why regularization reduces overfitting?

-If $\lambda$ is set too large, matrices W is set to be reasonabley close to zero, and it will zero out the impact of these hidden units.
+is set to be reasonabley close to zero, and it will zero out the impact of these hidden units.
 And that’s the case, then this much simplified neural network becomes a much smaller neural network.
-It will take you from overfitting to underfitting, but there is a just right case in the middle.
+It will take you from overfitting to underfitting, but there is a just right case

 2.3 Dropout regularization